florian-beetz/bachelor-thesis/thesis.md

 open source nature of JabRef.

 [@lst:jabref-module] shows an excerpt from the module descriptor.
-The module was declared as open module to allow all internal access into JabRef, because the architecture of JabRef (see [@sec:jabref]) is based around an event bus provided by the Google Guava library, which makes extensive use of reflection.
+The module was declared as an open module to allow all internal access into JabRef, because the architecture of JabRef (see [@sec:jabref]) is based around an event bus provided by the Google Guava library, which makes extensive use of reflection.